ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 Single GPU cards cannot be purchased - only a full GPU node.
 However, just like partial compute nodes can be purchased, GPU purchase requests can also be pooled towards a full system.

-There are three common configurations of GPU compute nodes available, which all share the same base setup, and differs only by type of GPU.
+There are three common configurations of GPU compute nodes available, which all share the same base setup, and differ only by type of GPU.

 ### Configuration: Mercury GPU208 2U Server